skip to Main Content

 Burmese Buddha Statue - Mandalay StyleBurmese Mandalay Style Buddha Statue

-The Mandalay Jambhupati Buddha statue is referred to as the royal king Buddha or royal crowned Buddha and is quite different in style to the traditional Mandalay Buddha statue, this style is often seen with a crown resembling a pagoda with several tiers made from meta,l with a small usnisha on the top.
+The Mandalay Jambhupati Buddha statue is referred to as the royal king Buddha or Royal crowned Buddha and is quite different in style to the traditional Mandalay Buddha statue, this style is often seen with a crown resembling a pagoda with several tiers made from metal with a small usnisha and a tiered crown.
 Large side flanges attached to the crown flank the shoulders, this style is also sometimes seen with metal regalia, the body decorated in a fish scale pattern coloured with thayo lacquer and glass mosaics.

 The Mandalay-style reclining Buddha statue is also referred to as the “Yadanarbon sleeping Buddha in Burma.”